Rufshod/Rufshod/README.md

 A Machine Learning and Artificial Intelligence Engineer.
 I am committed to learning in order to make a meaningful difference for people, whether it's improving inefficient traditional methods or freeing up more time for companies and individuals.

 With AI and ML I hope be able to tackle complex problems and create innovative solutions.
-As a student, I am always seeking to expand my knowledge and skills.

 :man_technologist: I’m currently working at Quokka AB <br>:mechanical_arm: Current Hobby Project:             Coding and designing a website <br>💬 Other Interests:                           Cooking and Fermentation.